qewer33/queitite/REFERENCE.md

 #### Object Declaration

 Objects can be declared with the `obj` keyword, followed by the object name and body.
 Methods can be defined inside object bodies without any keywords.
 Methods that take `self` as an argument are *bound methods* that can only be called from an instance meanwhile methods without the special `self` value as an argument act as *static methods* that can be directly called from the object namespace.
 A custom constructor for the object can be defined with the `init()` method.
 Only one constructor is permitted.
-Objects can be declared with the `obj` keyword, followed by the object name and body.
-Methods can be defined inside object bodies without any keywords.
-Methods that take `self` as an argument are *bound methods* that can only be called from an instance meanwhile methods without the special `self` value as an argument act as *static methods* that can be directly called from the object namespace.
-A custom constructor for the object can be defined with the `init()` method.
-Only one constructor is permitted.

 ```rb